-No seepage or wet areas were observed.
-It appeared that the natural ground in many areas was above normal pool.
+The right side of the dam had multiple areas of dampness and standing water in the back yards of some houses likely caused by recent rainfall and over irrigation.
+Though it appears that the natural ground in many areas was above normal pool.
 Seepage was considered "Good" according to IDNR rating criteria.